dianadeliz/expenses_logger/README.md

 ## 🔒 Security
 - All user data is stored securely in Firestore, scoped to each user's UID
 - Authentication is handled by Firebase Auth
+- Firebase configuration files are excluded from version control

 ---